daishir0/ArXiv-Downloader/README.md

 - `--max-results NUMBER`: Maximum number of papers to retrieve (default: 200)
 - `--use-or`: Use OR logic between keywords instead of AND (default: AND)
 - `--force-download`: Download papers even if they already exist locally
+- `--date-from YYYYMM`: Only retrieve papers submitted on or after the specified date (format: YYYYMM)
+- `--date-to YYYYMM`: Only retrieve papers submitted on or before the specified date (format: YYYYMM)

 ### Examples
 1. Search for papers about "quantum computing":